buildpacks/rfcs/text/0000-rfc-process.md

 # Motivation
 [motivation]: #motivation

 Now that we've entered the beta and people are trying out Cloud Native Buildpacks in the wild, we need to take more care in introducing change.
-As part of road of incubation, we need to demonstrate maturity and stability.
+As part of the road to incubation, we need to demonstrate maturity and stability.
 This process documents a path for anyone to contribute and have input on features.

 # What it is
 [what-it-is]: #what-it-is

 RFCs record potential change and with the context and information at the given time.
-This process provides a defined process for anyone wishing to contribute to the Cloud Native Buildpacks project as well as collect a diverse set of inputs give opportunity for engagement.
+This provides a defined process for anyone wishing to contribute to the Cloud Native Buildpacks project as well as collect a diverse set of inputs and give opportunity for engagement.
 Anyone who chooses not to actively partcipate in any RFC is presumed to trust their colleagues on the matter.
 Once an RFC is accepted, they can be referenced as read-only documents in this repository until replaced or ammended by another RFC when context has significantly changed.

 # How it Works
 [how-it-works]: #how-it-works

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the community and the core team / respective subteam (team).
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the community and the core team / respective subteam.

 ## What's in Scope

 You'll need to follow this process for anything considered "substantial".
-The things that we consider "substantial" will evolve over time, but they will generally be any user facing change.
-The Cloud Native Buildpacks project currently has users in 5 types:
+The things that we consider "substantial" will evolve over time, but will generally be user facing changes.

+The Cloud Native Buildpacks project has 5 types of users:

 - Buildpack Users - these are developers who want to go from source code to container image
 - Buildpack Authors - these are developers who are building the buildpacks